celo-org/exmaple-multi-agent-system/README.md

 # Multi-Agent System

-A production-grade multi-agent system built with LangGraph and LangChain, featuring a web search agent and a Celo blockchain agent.
+A production-grade multi-agent system built with LangGraph and LangChain, featuring a web search agent and a Celo blockchain agent powered by Google's Gemini.

 ## Features